 Christian Education News

 The Friday Bible Study meets each week in the Kish Room from 10:30 to 11:30 a.m.
-We are working our way through the Gospel of Mark.
+We are working our way through the Gospel of Mark with Rick Chaffee as the teacher.
 Please feel free to join in at any time.
-All are welcome.